Nathan, Salisbury, Moorooka Neighbourhood Plan

 Interactive maps

-Council has prepared an interactive StoryMap so you can search by property address to compare existing and proposed mapping layers or scroll through a summary of the proposed changes.
+Council prepared an interactive StoryMap to summarise proposed changes and allow searching by property address to compare existing and proposed mapping layers.

 View interactive maps and key information